 What is the value of a physical store?

 A valuable customer experience is one that matters to consumers because it meets their needs.
-Finding what this value is for customers, where in the customer experience it can be created and how physical stores can play their part, is the pivotal challenge for brands and retailers today.
+Finding what this value is, where in the customer experience it can be created and how physical stores can play their part, is the pivotal challenge for today’s brands and retailers.

 This is the short read.
 Got more time?
 Read more about creating valuable store experiences by downloading the full report: Finders Keepers, Find the Value in Your Customer Experience and Keep Your Customers Coming Back.

 Brands that understand how precious a commodity time has become help us manage it in the best way possible.
 Either saving it, with super-enhanced convenience, or spending it well, through heightened leisure experiences.
 As consumers, we’ve got escalating expectations of how both sets of needs should be met.

 Amazon Go and Samsung 837 are innovations that create value for customers in different ways, by allowing them to control how much time they spend.
 The first, a checkout-free convenience store, saves shoppers’ time by eliminating the need to queue and pay.
 It’s the latest in a long line of innovations from Amazon that focus on making certain shopping tasks easier and faster, such as Amazon Dash.
 The second, described by Samsung as a ‘digital playground’, is a physical experience that invites visitors to spend as much time as they want, giving them a space in which to socialise, learn and engage with what’s around them.